king-ben/winterschool/tutorial1.md

 ## The MCMC tab

 This tab contains some options for running the analysis.
 One of the options is **Chain Length**.
-For now leave it on the default value of 10 Million.
+Set this to 5 Million.

 We are now ready to export the BEAST2 XML file and run the analysis.
 Click File > Save and choose a suitable file name and location to save the XML file (something like quechuan.xml will do).
+We will be running multiple analyses today, so it is a good idea to put each analysis in a separate folder with a sensible name.

 ---